Dhamma-Sobhana/gong/README.md

 Request devices to send their status by publishing a *pong* message.

 ### pong (global)
-Send message telling that the device is online.
+Send a message telling that the device is online.
+Sent when device has booted and as a response to *ping* message.

 - name: string - Name of the device to easily identify it.
 - zones: array of zones handled by the player. (player)